Granger, Iowa: Arts and culture

-Granger has two water towers, with one labeled hot and the other labeled cold.
+Granger has three water towers, the two older towers are labeled hot and cold.

 Education

 The Woodward-Granger Community School District serves most of the children in Granger, but the Johnston Community School District also serves a section of Granger.

 The nearest Catholic school of the Roman Catholic Diocese of Des Moines is St. Pius X School in Urbandale.
 The diocese formerly operated Assumption Catholic School in Granger.
 Circa 2013 it had about 82-92 students.
 In 2016 that was down to 62.
 In addition to the enrollment drop, the school's expenses grew.
 The school closed in 2016.
 The area Catholic high school is Dowling Catholic High School in West Des Moines.